FrosteAto/Arch-Linux-Setups/README.md

-# Dekstop Wayland KDE Arch Setup
+# Desktop Wayland KDE Arch Setup
 My install list for a fully working desktop setup with all the programs I need.
 Assumes AMD CPU & GPU.

 Find as separate bash script.